Gluing foam with foam bonding adhesives

-- User friendly: adhesives are applied to products that are in everyday use, also in environments where safety is crucial.
+- User friendly: foam bonding adhesives are applied to products that are in everyday use, also in environments where safety is crucial.
 In those cases absolute user friendliness is required of the adhesives.

 Example: adhesives and glues used in pillows, other foam processing applications for environments such as schools and hospitals.

-Foam processing adhesives can additionally have properties which are beneficial for the application process.
+Foam bonding adhesives can additionally have properties which are beneficial for the application process.
 These include the following:

-- Long open times: when the adhesive is applied to the substrate, it does not start curing immediately, leaving time to properly position the substrates to be bonded.
+- Long open times: when the foam glue is applied to the substrate, it does not start curing immediately, leaving time to properly position the substrates to be bonded.

 - Instant curing: for some foam bonding applications it is crucial that the adhesive cures immediately and can be further processed and packaged without interruption.

-- Economical in use: many foam bonding glues are economic in use, yet some can even be applied with zero over spray meaning that none of the product is lost.
-Zero overspray systems are a result of the right combination of adhesive, application method and equipment.
+- Economical in use: many foam bonding adhesives are economic in use, yet some can even be applied with zero over spray meaning that none of the product is lost.
+Zero overspray systems are a result of the right combination of foam adhesive, application method and equipment.

 For more information about the different properties and products, please contact us.
-Our specialists are happy to assist you finding the most suitable product and application methods for your improved process and products.
+Our specialists are happy to assist you deciding what adhesive to use for foam in order to improve your process and products.

 Foam bonding is a part of many industrial production processes resulting in goods meant for various environments.
 Some products must be certified according to national or international standards, to show their suitability for these environments.
 Here some of the relevant certificates are introduced.